geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-13/meeting-transcript.md

 **Qazalin** [[00:25:28](https://www.youtube.com/watch?v=Ha4yFviaLps&t=1528)]
 I think once the hacks in the scheduler are gone, the gradient is forcing the scheduler to be more natural.
-It deleted a bunch of stuff and tensor UOP.
+It deleted a bunch of stuff and tensor UOp.
 And yeah.

 **Geohot** [[00:25:43](https://www.youtube.com/watch?v=Ha4yFviaLps&t=1543)]